14 Principles of Management by Henri Fayol Explained with Real-Life Examples

 11. Equity

 Example: All staff and workers, regardless of gender, race, or religion, feel safe and secure.
-There should be instant redressal of grievances and equal opportunities to grow following performance metrics within the organization.
+There should be instant redressal of grievances and equal opportunities to grow based on performance metrics within the organization.

 12. Employee Stability